 SOUTHDALE CENTER, America's first regional-class, fully-enclosed shopping mall, included a supermarket under its roof.
-The mall -and its Red Owl market- served its first patrons in October 1956.
+The mall -and its Red Owl market- opened for business in October 1956.
 The store moved out of the SOUTHDALE mall in 1973, relocating to a freestanding store in the shopping center's periphery.

-A rendering of the mallway entrance of the SOUTHDALE Red Owl.
+The mallway entrance of the SOUTHDALE Red Owl.
 The chain, based in Hopkins, Minnesota, had opened its first store in Rochester, Minnesota in 1922.
-Red Owl was originally a subsidiary of The Northstar State's Gamble-Skogmo conglomerate, whose business interests included J.M.
-McDonald department stores, Mode O' Day and Woman's World apparel stores, Gambles hardware and automotive stores and Tempo, Buckeye and Rasco discount-variety stores.
+Red Owl was originally a subsidiary of the Northstar State's Gamble-Skogmo conglomerate.